At The Hair And Makeup Handbook we take your privacy seriously and we are committed to protecting your privacy online.

 - Data that is colected automatically when you use the website.
 For example, it includes your IP address (the location of your computer on the internet), pages accessed, the dates/times you accessed our website.
-This information does not tell us anything personal about who you are, or your address, or identify you in anyway.
-It simply allows us to monitor how our website is used, for example what pages are popular.
+This information does not tell us anything personal about who you are, or your home address, or identify you in anyway.
+It simply allows us to monitor how our website is used, for example, what pages are popular with our visitors.

 How the Information is Used

 We use Google Analytics to track user interaction.
 This means the non-personal information is used to carry out research on how our website is used by visitors.
 It helps us work out how many visitors we have, how many visitors return on a regular basis, which pages are most popular, and which pages are least popular.

 We may disclose anonymous aggregate statistics about our site visitors in order to describe our services to prospective partners, advertisers and other reputable third parties and for other lawful purposes.
 These statistics include no personally identifying information.